 Are you getting enough sun exposure this summer to optimize your vitamin D3 levels?

-Remember, the UVB rays even in the summer are only strong during the mid-day hours.
+Remember, UVB rays, even in summer, are only strong during midday hours.
 Morning and evening sun rays, while delightful, carry very little UVB or vitamin D3-making rays.

-To get adequate vitamin D3 in the summer, we need about 10-15 minutes of direct mid-day sun 3-4 days a week, without sun protection (sunscreen).
-Sunscreen blocks the UVB vitamin D-making rays.
+To get adequate vitamin D3 in the summer, we need about 10-15 mins of direct midday sun three to four days a week, without sun protection (sunscreen).
+Sunscreen blocks UVB vitamin D-making rays.

-If you are avoiding the sun and not supplementing with 2000-6000 IU of vitamin D3 per day, your immune system may be subpar, and your intestinal villa and mucosa are at risk for getting dried out.
+If you avoid sun and don’t supplement with 2,000-6,000 IU of vitamin D3 per day, your immune system may be subpar, and your intestinal villa and mucosa are at risk for drying out.

 Seasonal Grocery List

-When we adjust our diet and lifestyle to match the season, health-promoting digestive microbes dramatically change.
-Summer microbes support balanced immunity, digestion, mood, energy, blood sugar, weight, sleep – and much more.
-Summer is also associated with the qualities of ‘Pitta,’ which are hot, light and dry.
-To stay balanced, focus on foods and activities that are cool, moist, heavy and oily.
-Experiment with the flavors and enjoy!
+Summer is also associated with the qualities of pitta: hot, light, and dry.
+To stay balanced, focus on foods and activities that are cool, moist, heavy, and oily.
+Experiment with flavors and enjoy!

-Superfoods for your Body Type: Summer Edition: The long days of summer provide more daylight hours to eat ourselves into balance… or eat ourselves out of balance.
-Understanding the importance of summer fare and following certain summer digestive guidelines are the keys for a healthy fall and winter.
-In this article, I will list my top preventive tips as well as my favorite summer foods we should all be seeking out.
-Let’s reap the benefits that summer was originally meant to bring us!
+Superfoods for Your Body Type: Summer Edition: Long days of summer provide more hours to eat ourselves into balance . . . or out of balance.
+Understanding importance of summer fare and following certain digestive guidelines are key for a healthy fall and winter.
+In this article, I list my top preventive tips as well as my favorite summer foods.
+Let’s reap the benefits that summer was originally meant to bring!

-These fantastic recipes are gifted to us by the lovely Emma Frisch: cook, blogger, freelance food writer, and former farmer.
-She is Co-Founder and Director of Culinary Experience at Firelight Camps and was a top finalist on Food Network Star, Season 10.
+These fantastic recipes are gifted to us by Emma Frisch: cook, blogger, freelance food writer, and former farmer.
+She is Co-Founder and Director of Culinary Experience at Firelight Camps and top finalist on Food Network Star, Season 10.
 Emma’s recipes fall right in place with the rest of our diet and seasonal eating recommendations.

 Introduce yourself to your new community!
 Let us and your fellow challengers know why you’re looking forward to the next year of living and eating with the seasons.
-Post inspiration, photos, recipe ideas, and more to social using hashtag #3SeasonDiet.
+Post inspiration, photos, recipes, and more to social using hashtag #3SeasonDiet.